zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 Info: Reference runtime hash file is available in  /u/username/hash/RefRuntimeHash.txt USERNAME:/u/username/hash: >
 ```
+#### Troubleshooting and hints

 This is a worst-case scenario of a bad mismatch.
 To find out what the problem is, you could, for example, start by checking the [`manifest.json` file](troubleshoot-zowe-release.md#check-the-zowe-release-number) to see whether one of the components is from the wrong release.
+If you have many files different but none missing or extra, you may have a file tagging or
+code-page problem.
+Check that the environment variables are set as required according to
+`zowe-set-env.sh`.

 The hash files mentioned above are left in the `/u/username/hash` directory in case you want to use a GUI tool to perform a better file comparison.